k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 Two major Auditing functionalities can be controlled:

 -  Filtering strategies, for full flexibility over the type of activities that are introduced to the Auditing mechanism, like reporting only Web Service calls.
-This flexibility does not impact the performance of other activities and saves a lot for disk space.
+This flexibility does not impact the performance of other activities and saves a lot of disk space.
 -  Persistence strategies, defining the channel for reporting the activities logged by the Auditing mechanism, like Cassandra (default), Kafka, files, etc.

 ### Auditing Reporting Structure